 Add tasks to your job:

 To create a new task, point to the Add button, click the down arrow, then select a task type.
-In the task dialog box, provide information for your task, then click Save to add the task to your job and return to the New Job dialog box.
+In the task dialog box, provide information for your task, and then click Save to add the task to your job and return to the New Job dialog box.

-To add a saved task to your job, point to the Add button, click the down arrow, then click From Task File.
+To add a saved task to your job, point to the Add button, click the down arrow, and then click From Task File.
 Navigate to the location of the task XML file and click Open to add the task to your job and return to the New Job dialog box.

 In the New Job dialog box, you can see a list of the tasks that you added.